BlittlePrime/GetVerses/README.md

 # GetVerses

-This application is designed for Windows to run in Visual Studio 2019
+This application is designed for Windows

 Installation Instructions

+simple version

+copy the versefavorites.db to your c: directory open the command line
+From the GetVerses/GetVerses folder where the GetVerses.csproj file resides simply type "dotnet run" Using Chrome go to localhost:5001

+---
+Long Version

 Setup the Database